-Just before the outbreak of the First World War, two men successfully competed in hill climbs in a modified Singer.
-But for engineer, Robert Bamford and sporting motorist, Lionel Martin building their own car was the goal.
-The company to build the car was formed (Bamford and Martin Ltd) and in 1914 the name for the marque was announced to be Aston-Martin.
-'Aston' was chosen as Aston Clinton was a famous hill climb venue where Bamford had much success and as suggested by Kate Martin, Lionel's wife, the car would appear high on an alphabetical listing of car makers.
-The first car, Coal Scuttle, was registered in 1915, a second car was not finished until 1920.
-Initially, AM built successful race cars in the 1500cc light car category but despite their success, production and sales were slow and Bamford and Martin went into receivership in 1925.
+Just prior to the outbreak of the First World War, two men successfully competed in hill climbs in a modified Singer sportscar.
+But for engineer, Robert Bamford and sporting motorist, Lionel Martin, building their own car was their ultimate goal.
+The company to build the car was formed in 1913 (Bamford & Martin Ltd) and by 1914 the name for the new marque was announced to be Aston-Martin.
+'Aston' was taken from 'Aston Clinton', a famous hill climb venue where Bamford had much success.
+It was also approved by Kate Martin, Lionel's wife, so the new car would appear high on an alphabetical listing of car manufacturers.

 During the war years a revolutionary four door saloon was developed called the Atom.
-It looked very odd from the outside but had many features that were incorporated into the post war Feltham cars right up until 1959.
+It looked very odd from the outside but had many features that were incorporated into the post war Feltham cars in production right up until 1959.

 Most visitors to this website never visit this section which is a shame as the pre-war cars are very interesting indeed.
-I think many are put off by difficulties in identifying the many different models, a significant number have been re-bodied and that there are so few of each.Indeed, without using the AMOC register, I would find it difficult too.
-The AMOC has made classification of pre-war cars just a little easier by breaking the 1.5 litre cars into four distinct subsections
+I think many are put off by difficulties in identifying the many different models, a significant number have been re-bodied and that there are so few of each type.
+Indeed, without using the AMHT Register of Cars, I would find it difficult too.
+Previous AMOC registrars have made classification of pre-war cars just a little easier by breaking the 1.5 litre cars into four distinct subsections

 • Bamford & Martin Cars, circular 'AM' badge